Gitcoin (GTC) Hits Market Cap of $187.20 Million

-Gitcoin (CURRENCY:GTC) traded up 24.8% against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on August 28th.
-Over the last seven days, Gitcoin has traded up 58% against the US dollar.
-One Gitcoin coin can currently be bought for about $13.18 or 0.00027027 BTC on exchanges.
-Gitcoin has a market cap of $187.20 million and $90.44 million worth of Gitcoin was traded on exchanges in the last day.
+Gitcoin (CURRENCY:GTC) traded up 24.8% against the dollar during the 1-day period ending at 18:00 PM E.T. on August 29th.
+During the last week, Gitcoin has traded 58% higher against the dollar.
+Gitcoin has a total market cap of $187.20 million and $90.44 million worth of Gitcoin was traded on exchanges in the last 24 hours.
+One Gitcoin coin can now be purchased for $13.18 or 0.00027027 BTC on popular cryptocurrency exchanges.

 - Chainlink (LINK) traded 1.3% lower against the dollar and now trades at $25.66 or 0.00052596 BTC.